jonom/silverstripe-share-care/README.md

     - JonoM\ShareCare\ShareCare
 ```

-See the [SilverStripe documentation](https://docs.silverstripe.org/en/developer_guides/extending/extensions/) for more info on extensions.
+See the [Silverstripe documentation](https://docs.silverstripe.org/en/developer_guides/extending/extensions/) for more info on extensions.

 ### Customise the appearance of content on social media